 I was born in South Africa, where I started life as a self proclaimed child genius.
 My careers to date have included being a paratrooper in the South African Special Forces, and after studying journalism, working as a journalist, photographer, media officer and book editor, At various stages I then worked as the manager of a CD shop, a nightclub owner, a band manager, record company owner and deejay,

-I relocated to Ireland, and worked in the 3D modelling and animation industry before becoming the one little worker at One Little Serf, a start-up games company.
+I relocated to Ireland in 2001, and worked in the 3D modelling and animation industry before becoming the one little worker at One Little Serf, a start-up games company.
 Aside from writing books, working on a self produced film, and working on a game, I spend my time reading too many books and watching too many films, while on a constant hunt for the perfect chocolate.

 If anyone would like to purchase my novel, it is available on Amazon.